victorocna/docxtemplater-image/README.md

 # Open Source docxtemplater image module

-This is a fork of [docxtemplater-image-module-free](https://www.npmjs.com/package/docxtemplater-image-module-free) with up to date dependencies
+This is a fork of [docxtemplater-image-module-free](https://www.npmjs.com/package/docxtemplater-image-module-free) with up to date dependencies.

 This repository holds an maintained version of docxtemplater image module.